Sage Doxtater

-Sage Doxtater (born October 20, 1998) is a Canadian professional football offensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
+Sage Doxtater (born October 20, 1998) is a Canadian professional football offensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).
 He played college football at New Mexico State.

 Early life

 Sage Doxtater was born on October 20, 1998.
 He is a native of the Oneida Nation of the Thames.
 His father was fatally stabbed before Doxtater was born.
 Doxtater was raised by his single mother, and grew up in Glencoe, Ontario.
 He played minor football with a team in London, Ontario, as his high school did not have a football team.
 He then enrolled at Canada Prep Academy in St. Catharines, and played a full American football schedule.

 College career

 Doxtater played college football for the New Mexico State Aggies of New Mexico State University from 2016 to 2021.
 As a true freshman in 2016, he started the first nine games of the season at left tackle before missing the final three games due to injury.
 He was named to the 2016 Sun Belt All-Newcomer Team.
 He appeared in 12 games, starting 11, in 2017.
 Doxtater started all 12 games during the 2018 season.
 He missed the first half of his 2019 senior season due to injury before returning to play in four games (three starts).
 Doxtater was granted a redshirt for the 2019 season.
 The 2020 season was postponed to spring 2021 due to the COVID-19 pandemic.
 He played in one of the Aggies' two games during the spring 2021 season.
 Doxtater was granted another year of eligibility due to the pandemic.
 He was selected by the Toronto Argonauts in the second round, with the 12th overall pick, of the 2021 CFL draft.
 He finished his college career by playing in 12 games during the fall 2021 season as a team captain.
 He majored in sociology in college.